Bezalelbenny/Mandhi-Shop-Billing-System/README.md

 Install Java JDK 8 or higher.
 * Step 2: Open Project in VS Code
 * Step 3: Compile the Program
-javac MandhiBillingSystem.java in cmd
+java -cp ".;lib/sqlite-jdbc-3.51.2.0.jar" MandhiBillingSystem in cmd/terminal
 * Step 4: Run the Program
-java MandhiBillingSystem
+java -cp ".;lib/sqlite-jdbc-3.51.2.0.jar" MandhiBillingSystem This will create the database and display the order details

 ## Sample Input and Output
 Example Bill: